KaliforniaGator/SecShell-Go/README.md

 - **reload-blacklist**: Reload the blacklisted commands.
 - **reload-whitelist**: Reload the whitelisted commands.
 - **download** Download a file from the internet using: download <filename>.
+- **toggle-security** Run commands as an administrator bypassing the whitelisting and blacklisting.

 ### Examples